Early Learning Program

 Drama in the Early Childhood Classroom: This workshop explores how the use of specific drama skills - pantomime, tableau and student-centered questioning – can be used to build a student’s oral literacy and self-confidence.
 Participants experience and then reapply (co-lead) each skill set.
 All participants receive a CUNY/CAT Certificate of Attendance.

 Approaching the Common Core Standards Through Interactive Storytelling: This workshop guides and mentors participating teachers through a step-by-step process that will help them build an experiential and intellectual understanding of the power of oral storytelling in developing children's listening, speaking and language skills as outlined in the Common Core Standards.
-Back by popular demand, register for this LEVEL 1 workshop on Thursday, March 21st or LEVEL 2 on Thursday, February 28th!
+Register for the Interactive Storytelling Workshop Level 2: The Common Core Learning Standards & the Danielson Competencies on Feb.
+13, 2014

 Workshops for Parents - These workshops focus on how parents of young children can support their children’s literacy skills using song, story, games and arts activities.
 The workshops are hands-on, participatory and are designed to be fun and educational: